"Chronic Nearsightedness": The Main Problem of the Russian Navy Warships Named

-The Russian Navy's warships cannot conduct naval combat with an enemy at the level of the NATO bloc's navies due to "chronic nearsightedness."
-Our ships do not have the ability to launch missiles to strike dynamically moving targets, nor to adjust their flight in real time.
+The warships of the Russian Navy cannot conduct naval combat with an enemy of the level of the NATO Navy due to "chronic nearsightedness."
+Our ships do not have the ability to launch missiles to strike dynamically moving targets, as well as adjust their flight in real time.
 This opinion was expressed by military expert Sergei Marzhetsky.

-Marzhetsky explained that the U.S. Navy has several sources of intelligence data.
-These include a satellite system, AWACS (airborne warning and control system) aircraft on aircraft carriers, and RQ-4 Global Hawk reconnaissance drones.
+Marzhetsky explained that the US Navy has several sources of intelligence data.
+This is a satellite system, AWACS (airborne warning and control system) aircraft on aircraft carriers, as well as RQ-4 Global Hawk-type reconnaissance drones.

-According to the expert, the Russian Navy's naval aviation does not have a single AEW&C (airborne early warning and control) aircraft.
+According to the expert, the naval aviation of the Russian Navy does not have a single AEW&C (airborne early warning and control) aircraft.
 From 1978 to 2006, the fleet used the global satellite naval space reconnaissance and target designation system "Legenda".

-The "Liana" system, which should consist of 7 satellites with active and passive reconnaissance equipment, began to be developed to replace it.
+The "Liana" system was developed to replace it, which should consist of 7 satellites with active and passive reconnaissance devices.
 4 "Lotos-S1" satellites were launched into orbit from 2014 to 2021.
 Another "Pion-NKS" device was sent into space in 2021.

 The second satellite has not yet been launched, and therefore "Liana" cannot be considered fully completed.